keithalewis/math/uf.md

 by mathematical models to determine the amounts and values associated with a trading strategy.
 It also places instruments on equal footing to get a complete picture of risk across **all** asset classes.

+It does not solve any particular problem in finance but it does specify a mathematical notation to rigorously describe all problems involved in trading instruments.

 ## Holding